 What Happens When You Get UTIs?

 The symptoms of UTIs are fairly recognizable and circulate mainly around the process of urination.
 If you feel urinating is painful or experience a burning sensation, this is an obvious sign of a UTI.
 The urge to pee right away and at frequent intervals, as well as only being able to do so in small amounts, is also a common indicator.
 You may also experience pain in your lower belly (in the region of your bladder) or in the lower back (where your kidneys are situated).
 The urine itself may become dark or cloudy, odious, and will perhaps even show visible traces of blood.
-You should contact your doctor if any of these symptoms occur.
+You should go for urinary tract infection treatment at Austin Tx if any of these symptoms occur.

 Can Cranberry Pills Help?